 \section{Introduction}

-Research on multigrid~(MG)~methods~\cite{Alcouffe81, Dendy82, Dendy83} has been very active in recent years.
-The MG methods are efficient, scalable, and often computationally optimal for solving sparse linear systems of equations arising from discretizations of partial differential equations~(PDEs).
-Therefore, they have been widely used in practical applications~\cite{Hackbusch85, Xu92, Bramble93, Briggs00, Trottenberg01, Xu02, Vassilevski08}, especially the algebraic multigrid~(AMG)~methods~\cite{Brandt82, Ruge83, Ruge84, Brandt85, Ruge87, Xu17,LinCowenHescottHu2018a}.
-However, the performance and efficiency of MG methods with standard V- or W-cycle may degenerate when the physical and geometric properties of the PDEs become more and more complicated.
+Research on multigrid (MG) methods~\cite{Alcouffe81, Dendy82, Dendy83} has been active for decades, driven by their efficiency, scalability, and computational optimality in solving sparse linear systems arising from the discretization of partial differential equations (PDEs).
+These qualities have led to widespread use of MG methods in practical applications~\cite{Hackbusch85, Bramble93, Briggs00, Trottenberg01, Xu02, Vassilevski08}, particularly the algebraic multigrid (AMG) methods~\cite{Brandt85, Ruge87, Xu17,LinCowenHescottHu2018a}.
+However, the performance and efficiency of standard V- or W-cycle MG methods can deteriorate as the physical and geometric complexity of the underlying PDEs increases.